 To use Continuity Camera, ensure that your Mac and your iPhone are connected to the same Wi-Fi network and have Bluetooth enabled.
 Make sure both devices are logged into the same iCloud account with two-factor authentication enabled.
 Here’s how to scan with iOS 14 and MacOS Big Sur using TextEdit.

 - Open any of the supported apps on your Mac.

-- Drag the corners to adjust the scan to fit the page, or to capture only the part of the document you want, and then tap Keep Scan.
+- Adjust the position of the camera to fit the page or crop only the part of the scan you want by dragging the corners.
+Then click Keep Scan.

 - Repeat the process to add additional scans or tap Save to finish.

 - Check out this old news report of when Apple released the first iPhone

 - Do iPhone 14 cases fit the iPhone 15?
 There’s an interesting answer

 - The best iPhone 15 Pro screen protectors in 2023: our 8 favorites

 - Can my iPad get iPadOS 17?
 Here’s every compatible model